 On the other hand, PICSI (physiological ICSI) consists of selecting the spermatozoa that would be capable of fertilizing the egg under physiological conditions, i.e. in the mother's body.
 In the following article, you can read more about this technique: What is PICSI?

-FAQs from users: 'From how many failed cycles is it recommended to use the MACS technique?', 'What percentage of sperm selection using adnexin V columns increases the probability of successful treatment?', 'Can MACS be performed with sperm obtained through testicular biopsy?', 'Are Annex V columns an alternative to density gradients?' and 'Can sex be selected using this technique?'.
+FAQs from users: 'From how many failed cycles is it recommended to use the MACS technique?', 'What percentage of sperm selection using adnexin V columns increases the probability of successful treatment?', 'Can MACS be performed with sperm obtained through testicular biopsy?', 'When is MACS recommended?', 'Are Annex V columns an alternative to density gradients?' and 'Can sex be selected using this technique?'.